classicrp/FVTT-macros/Unknown_spells_found.md

 [Paizo](https://paizo.com/threads/rzs2nn6p?Tapestrys-Embrace) has a similar claim.
 ```
-Recommend:		Change spell from "tapestry's embrace" to "call of the void".
+Recommend:		Change spell from "tapestry's embrace" to "call the void".
 ```